 Rather than placing large-scale art on the mantle, consider a bold mirror.
 This can create the illusion of a bigger space for an airier, more open environment.
 We also love how the firewood is displayed in an open storage unit, transforming it into makeshift art.

 Reflect the Color Scheme With Decorative Objects

 If one big-ticket item on the mantle isn't your style, try this idea instead: Create a vignette of smaller decorative items that enhance the overall direction of the space.
 In fact, the mantle offers the perfect opportunity to display an array of smaller items that highlight the overall color scheme and style of the space.
-Here, the smoky gray glass bottles reflect the pop of turquoise and smokey mirror while the burnt orange bottles highlight all the brass items.
+Here, the smoky gray glass bottles reflect the pop of turquoise and smoky mirror, while the burnt orange bottles highlight all the brass items.

-If your style is super modern and formal, make sure you choose items that speak to those qualities, too.
+If your style is super modern and formal, choose items that speak to those qualities, too.
 This living room has several unexpected elements that keep things interesting, yet each item works well together for a cohesive whole.
 For example, the ceramic art on the mantle contributes to the overall color story while also complementing the geometric and raw design of the accent chair.

-Put Your Plants on Display
+Display Your Plants

 Here's proof that less is more.
 When the design of your fireplace itself is as striking as this one, don't go overboard on mantle décor.
 Not only will it ensure a clean, sophisticated aesthetic, but it'll also keep the eye focused on the other statement pieces throughout the room, like wall art and lighting.

 On the other hand, if your fireplace doesn't have a mantle, try hanging a bold art piece directly above it and then put your decorative pieces on top of a coffee table or side table.
 We love how the sleek fireplace allows our attention to focus on the gorgeous high ceilings and exposed beams.